-In the battered-fish air of Brighton, a young girl returns home to a family she barely knows.
-The lowliest of the Frowns, Wanda lives with them practically as a lodger and fears more than anything the encroaching sense that she is the mere congealing of their thoughts and behaviour.
-As she fears her distant and frosty mother, she feels she is powerless to stop from becoming a copy.
+In the battered air of Brighton, a young girl returns home to a family she barely knows.
+The lowliest of the Frowns, Wanda lives with them practically as a lodger, fearing the encroaching sense that she is the mere congealing of their thoughts and behaviour.
+She fears her distant and frosty mother while knowing she is powerless to avod becoming a copy.

 But a peculiar incident at the end of the garden awakens her to the forking paths of her life and the moments of choice which lie at their crooks.
 Wanda can become a being of her own making, with these paths, if only she is brave enough to pick one.